Transition through education - from early years to reception

 Mainstream schools

-The application deadline for children starting in school in September each year will be in January of that academic year.
+The application deadline is January for children starting in school in September each year.

 Visiting local schools during their open days or taking a virtual tour will help you to consider which schools you prefer or think might be right for your child.
 Visiting dates are publicised on individual schools’ websites.